VilkkuKoo/Bouncy-Walls/README.md

 ## Future Of This Game

 I'll develop this whenever i feel like it and have the time. in he beginning it's going to be python only.
-BUT i'd like to get this on mobile (atleast on Android, maybe iOS if it's "easy")
+Buti'd like to get this on mobile (atleast on Android, maybe iOS if it's "easy").
+Also i promise to **NEWER** add ads or any kind of a paywall to this game.
+I personally hate ads with my life.